Creating Data Input Files

 </job>

-The jname and pmname child elements are nested in the job parent element.
+In this example, jname and pmname are child elements nested inside the job parent element.

 The SMADDI service requires that all elements be nested as described in Data Input Message Elements.
-The formatting of elements is not important to the service; however, Continuous recommends the indentation for easiest readability.
-Carriage returns, line feeds, and non-significant spaces are optional and are ignored.
-Use two forward slash characters (//) to "comment out" a line.
+The exact layout of elements does not affect processing; however, Continuous recommends using indentation for readability.
+Carriage returns, line feeds, and non-significant spaces are optional and are ignored by the service.

-Spaces in the data portion of an element are important and are considered part of the data for input to the OpCon database.
+Spaces within the data portion of an element are significant and are treated as part of the data written to the OpCon database.

 <id1><elt1>a</elt1><elt2>b</elt2></id1>